-High needs areas are identified in the following: Wilmington River Area, Center City of Wilmington, Western Wilmington, SouthernKent, Southern Dover, Georgetown area, Northern Sussex, Western Sussex, and Eastern Sussex.
+High needs areas arethose that maintain a high concentration of low income families and are identified by zip codes.
+High needs areas in Delaware include the following:Wilmington River Area, Center City of Wilmington, Western Wilmington, Southern Kent, Southern Dover, Georgetown area, Northern Sussex, Western Sussex, and Eastern Sussex.

-b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs.
+b) Describe how the Lead Agency prioritizes increasing access to high-quality child care and development services for children of families in areas that have significant concentrations of poverty and unemployment and that do not have high-quality programs

-The The lead agency contracts with Children and Families First to provide grants and technical assistance to providers who serve children and families with an emphasis on serving low-income children in high needs areas, infants/toddlers, English Language Learners, children who need care during non traditional hours and children with special needs
+The The lead agency contracts with Children and Families First to provide grants and technical assistance to providers who serve children and families with an emphasis on serving low-income children in high needs areas, infants/toddlers, English Language Learners, children who need care during non traditional hours and children with special needs.
+These areas were also targeted for our Early Headstart/Child Care Partnership program.
+To date Delaware has 144 such slots available for families in these targeted areas throughout the state.